Imran Khan again targets Pakistan's establishment on Day 2 of protest march; govt rules out talks over snap polls | Politics

 Prime Minister Shehbaz Sharif has formed a nine-member committee to look after the law and order situation amid the PTI’s long march to Islamabad, state-run PTV reported.

-The committee is headed by Interior Minister Rana Sanaullah and includes Marriyum among others.
+The committee is headed by Interior Minister Sanaullah and includes Marriyum among others.

 After Khan’s speech, the protest march began moving towards capital Islamabad after spending the night in Lahore.